top of page

 While a centralised payroll platform no doubt yields significant cost savings and streamlines workflows, it is not without its challenges.
 A CoE for a certain business function has the challenge of keeping processes relevant for each local office while retaining the benefits of running it centrally.
 The same applies for payroll.
 If payroll operations at the local level are a mess, chances are the move towards a centralised payroll platform would be at snail’s pace.

 The next biggest concern is running local payroll operations at the global level.
 With the ever changing labour and employment laws in each country, many global corporations turn to local payroll providers for their expertise.
-According to the 2019 EY Global Payroll Survey, two-thirds (68%) of organisations surveyed indicated that using a single payroll system is important.
+According to the 2019 EY Global Payroll Survey, two-thirds (68%) of organizations surveyed indicated that using a single payroll system is important.
 Yet, only one-third (34%) of organisations believe that a single vendor is able to handle all their payroll needs.

 Benefits outweighs challenges